oracle-livelabs/database/heatwave-machine-learning/develop/develop.md

     <copy>cd /var/www/html/iris</copy>
     ```

-    replace the database ip in config.php file with your heatwave data base IP and save the file .
+    Replace the database IP in config.php file with your heatwave database IP and save the file.

     run the application as follows: